 The Unthinkable is True = Nobel Prize

 A team of physicists at the Cryogenics Physics Laboratory at the National Bureau of Standards in Washington carried out one of the experiments designed by Yang and Lee, cementing their place in the history of science.

-In 1957, Yang and Lee won the Nobel Prize in Physics: they had thought the unthinkable, their calculations showed the unthinkable was possible, and they devised experiments that established the unthinkable was actually true: the theta and tau mesons were actually the same particle and Mother Nature did not preserve parity.
+In 1957, Yang and Lee won the Nobel Prize in Physics: they had thought the unthinkable, their calculations showed the unthinkable was possible, and they devised experiments that established the unthinkable was actually true: the theta and tau mesons were actually the same particle and Mother Nature did not conserve parity.
 At a deep level, this means Nature can tell the difference between left and right.

 In the more somber words of the Nobel Prize Committee, Yang and Lee’s prize was for their:

 “penetrating investigation of the so-called parity laws which has led to important discoveries regarding the elementary particles.”

 Even in the face of the theta-tau puzzle, most physicists had not seriously contemplated the possibility of parity breaking.
-Physics giant Richard Feynman was pleased that at one point he gave the odds of parity breaking being discovered as good as 1-in-50!
+Physics giant Richard Feynman was pleased that at one point he gave the odds of parity breaking being discovered as 1-in-50!

 Particle physics was held back for years by the incorrect assumption that parity could not be broken in weak interactions.
 Yang and Lee set particle physics free again.

 Prior to his Nobel Prize winning work, Yang studied the fundamental forces in particle physics and how they relate to one another.

 The first unification of forces in physics happened in the 19th century, when James Clerk Maxwell unified the electric and magnetic forces; he showed they were actually manifestations of a single force: the electromagnetic force.
 In doing so, Maxwell established that light is an electromagnetic wave which carries energy between electric charges.